afarzane/afarzane/README.md

 Skills: C/C++ / MATLAB / Python / VHDL

-- 🌱 Currently learning Rust and Embedded C using MSP430
+- 🌱 Currently learning Rust, YOLOv3 Object-detection in Python, and Embedded C using MSP430
 - 👨‍🔧 Aspiring P.Eng, registered as an Engineer-In-Training
 - 📫 How to reach me: amiralifarzaneh26@gmail.com